Lewis Tillman: Career

 Tillman served in the Seminole War as a private and engaged in agricultural pursuits.
 He was a circuit court clerk of Bedford County from 1852 to 1860.
 He was a colonel of the state militia before the Civil War and the editor of a newspaper in Shelbyville.
 From 1865 to 1869, he was a clerk and master of the chancery court.

 Elected as a member of the Republican Party to the Forty-first Congress, Tillman served from March 4, 1869, to March 3, 1871, but was not a candidate for renomination in 1870.
 He returned to agricultural pursuits.

+Family

+Tillman was the son of John Tillman and his wife Rachel Povall Martin.
+His uncle, Barclay Martin, also served as a U.S. congressman.

+On August 27, 1840, Tillman married Mary Catherine Davidson.
+They had eight sons and two daughters, seven of whom survived to adulthood.

+Their eldest child, James Davidson Tillman, was a Confederate colonel and postwar served as a Democratic member of the Tennessee Senate and was appointed U.S. Minister to Ecuador by President Grover Cleveland.
+His brother, Brigadier General Samuel Escue Tillman, was a West Point graduate who served as the Academy's Superintendent during World War I.

+Another son, George Newton Tillman, was a Republican member of the Tennessee House of Representatives who was later defeated by the Democratic candidate in both the 1896 and 1908 Tennessee gubernatorial elections.
+His brother, Commander Edwin Hord Tillman, was a Naval Academy graduate who became a noted hydrographic surveyor and later served as superintendent of the New York Nautical School.

 Death

 Tillman died in Shelbyville on May 3, 1886.
 He was interred in Willow Mount Cemetery.
-His uncle, Barclay Martin, also served as a U.S. congressman.
-His son James Davidson Tillman was a Confederate colonel and postwar served in the Tennessee Senate and was appointed U.S. Minister to Ecuador by President Grover Cleveland.
-His son Brigadier General Samuel Escue Tillman was a West Point graduate who served as the Academy's Superintendent during World War I.